MicrosoftDocs/customer-insights/ci-docs/journeys/trial-faq.md

 In most ways, Customer Insights trials are fully functional, but time-limited, production instances.
 The features now include Customer Insights - Journeys *and* Customer Insights - Data apps, allowing you to:

+- Trials include real-time journeys features only.
+All new feature development and product investments are centralized in real-time journeys; therefore, our pre-sales trial showcases our product direction for new customers.
 - Engage customers with trigger-based journeys, dynamics segments, and segments based on profiles from the Customer Insights – Data app.
 - Unify your customer data with Customer Insights - Data.